 “We pleaded with the men to leave us alone but they seemed intent on violence.

 “The women were screaming and we all began to pray seeking God’s intervention to save us all.

-When everyone including Azeem Masih and his cousin Sajid Masih (22 yrs) had exited their homes the Muslim community opponent fire and shot Azeem Masih in his head knocking him unconcious, Sajid was also shot in the head and also fell to the ground unconcious, an axe was thrown at another Christian named Razaq Masih who was hit in the leg suffering a severe wound.
+When everyone including Azeem Masih and his cousin Sajid Masih (22 yrs) had exited their homes the Muslim community opponent fire and shot Azeem Masih in his head knocking him unconscious, Sajid was also shot in the head and also fell to the ground unconscious, an axe was thrown at another Christian named Razaq Masih who was hit in the leg suffering a severe wound.

 Before coming out of their home some Christian locals had called the police and soon sirens could be heard in the distance.
 One of the armed Muslim gang members shot his fried a Muslim later named as Jazib Mohammad on the leg (in an attempt to portray a two-way battle) and then the Muslim mob quickly dispersed.

 On arrival at the scene of the crime local police immediately assisted the injured Christians and took them to District Headquarters Hospital, Sahiwal.